-Affected sta ndards s of Jan.
-01, 2024 Background Adopted into EU law (endorsement) Expected effects on the B.Braun Group IAS 1 Classification of liabilities Clarification that the classification of liabilities as current or non-current should be based on laws in force at the end of the reporting period.
+Affected standards Applicable as of Jan.
+01, 2024 Expected effects on the B. Braun Group IAS 1 Classification of liabilities Clarification that the classification of liabilities as current or non-current should be based on laws in force at the end of the reporting period.
 Yes, on Dec.
 19, 2023 Effects still under examination IAS 7 IFRS 7 Reverse factoring arrangements Requirement to disclose information about reverse factoring arrangements in the notes.
 Pending Effects still under examination IAS 12 International tax reform: Pillar Two model rules Temporary exception to the requirement to recognize and disclose information about deferred tax assets and liabilities related to Pillar Two income taxes.
 Yes, on Nov.
-08, 2023 Effects still under examination (see Note 10) IFRS 16 Amendment: lease liabilities in a sale and leaseback transaction The amendment requires that lease liabilities be subsequently measured in a way that does not re- cognize any amount of the gain or loss that relates to the right of use it retains.
+08, 2023 Effects still under examination (see Note 10) IFRS 16 Amendment: lease liabilities in a sale and leaseback transaction The amendment requires that lease liabilities be subsequently measured in a way that does not recognize any amount of the gain or loss that relates to the right of use it retains.
 Yes, on Nov.
-20, 2023 Effects still under examination Applicable as s of Jan.
-01, 2025 IAS 21 Lack of exchangeability Addendum on how to proceed if a currency is not exchangeable and what disclosures to provide in the Notes.
+20, 2023 Effects still under examination Applicable a s of Jan.
+01, 2025 - IAS 21 Lack of exchangeability Addendum on how to proceed if a currency is not exchangeable and what disclosures to provide in the Notes.
 Pending Effects still under examination